nasccped/nascc.projects/README.md

 ## Groups

 They'll be grouped by category, such as:
-  - **academic/study** 🏫

-    When the purpose is to learn a new concept/technology or is designed to an academic showing/exam
+  - 🏫 **academic/study**: When the purpose is to learn a new concept/technology or is designed to an academic showing/exam

-  - **commercial** 📊
+  - 📊 **commercial**: Some program/project to help a

-    Some program/project to help a community/commercial group (probably open source)
+    community/commercial group (probably open source)

-  - **contributions** 🤝
+  - 🤝 **contributions**: Some program/project to help a

-    Some program/project to help a community/commercial group (probably open source)
+    community/commercial group (probably open source)

-  - **personal** 🎉

-    When the purpose is to build something for my self usage (or no-sense thinks that I like to do)
+  - 🎉 **personal**: When the purpose is to build something for my self usage (or no-sense thinks that I like to do)

 > [!NOTE]